binkley/modern-java-practices/README.md

 ### Tips

 * A simple way in CI to disable ASCII control sequences from colorizing or Gradle's overwriting of lines (the control sequences can make for hard-to-read CI logs) is to use the environment setting:
   ```shell
   TERM=dumb
   ```
-  For example, with Gradle, this will log all the build steps without attempting to overwrite earlier steps with later ones
+  This does not make sense for local builds, and your CI system (_eg_, GitHub) may manage this already
 * With Gradle, use the `--warning-mode=all` flag for CI: this shows _all_ warnings Gradle generates, not just a summary.
 See [_Showing or hiding warnings_](https://docs.gradle.org/current/userguide/command_line_interface.html#sec:command_line_warnings) for details
 * With Maven, use the `--no-transfer-progress` flag for CI: this avoids spamming CI logs with download progress messages

 ---